tychen742/dataSciencePy/about/audience.md

 Examples of folks who we are trying to help:

-**Leah** An undergraudate student who thinks learning about coding and data analysis is more fun than the other available electives.
+**Leah** An undergraduate student who thinks learning about coding and data analysis is more fun than the other available electives.
 She has never programmed before and doesn't really know what a database is.

 **Kai:** An undergraduate student in an information science and technology-related field who has taken some IT courses and realizes that data science skills are going to be important in whatever area of computational technology he ends up working or likes computers.